kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/SciFinder/README.md

 # SciFinder
-** This stanza needs manual review at [https://www.oclc.org/support/services/ezproxy/documentation/db/scifinder.en.html](https://www.oclc.org/support/services/ezproxy/documentation/db/scifinder.en.html) **
+** This stanza needs manual review at [https://help.oclc.org/Library_Management/EZproxy/Database_stanzas/SciFinder](https://help.oclc.org/Library_Management/EZproxy/Database_stanzas/SciFinder) **

 ## Some of OCLC's notes for this stanza

 This page describes how to configure EZproxy to work with the web-based version of SciFinder.
-If you want to configure EZproxy to work with the SciFinder Scholar client program for Macintosh and Windows, see SciFinder Scholar.

-The web-based version of SciFinder requires SSL configuration and the following configuration in config.txt :
+&nbsp; Note:&nbsp;This stanza will also work for SciFinder-n.

-Note: A setting that should not be used in the configuration settings is "DJ cas.org" because it is known to cause "HTTP 500 Internal Server Error" on IE and "500: Server Error" on Firefox during the SciFinder login process.
+Note: A setting that should not be used in the configuration settings is &quot;DJ cas.org&quot; because it is known to cause &quot;HTTP 500 Internal Server Error&quot; on IE and &quot;500: Server Error&quot; on Firefox during the SciFinder login process.

-If you are having problems accessing this resource with your instance of EZproxy, try upgrading to the newest version of EZproxy here.
+If you are having problems accessing this resource with your instance of EZproxy, try upgrading to the newest version of EZproxy.

+A Hosted EZproxy Include File is available for this resource.
+Hosted EZproxy customers will receive automatic updates with OCLC&rsquo;s latest version of this stanza.
+Note: Hosted EZproxy customers in the Americas using self-service may reference the Include File by adding the following line to config.txt:

+&nbsp;